 A fact is material if it could probably influence a decision by the Executive Officer, the Board, or the Board's staff.

 Restrictions on Registered Entities and Tracking System.
-If an entity registered pursuant to section 95830 violates any provision specified in this article, or in order to protect the environmental stringency of the California Cap-and-Trade Program, the Executive Officer may:
+If an entity registered pursuant to section 95830 violates any provision specified in this article, or in order to protect the environmental stringency of the California Cap-and-Invest Program, the Executive Officer may:

 Reduce the number of compliance instruments a covered entity or opt-in covered entity may have in its holding account below the amount allowed by the holding limit pursuant to section 95920;